rndsolutions/hawkcd/README.md

 ## License

-GoCD is an open source project, sponsored by <a href="http://rnd-solutions.net/">R&D Solutions Ltd.</a> under the <a href="http://www.apache.org/licenses/LICENSE-2.0">Apache License, Version 2.0</a>.
+Hawkengine is an open source project, sponsored by <a href="http://rnd-solutions.net/">R&D Solutions Ltd.</a> under the <a href="http://www.apache.org/licenses/LICENSE-2.0">Apache License, Version 2.0</a>.